scattering/crystal-rl/README.md

 First set up and install pycrysfml.
 Follow the commands in the instructions file in pycrysfml/doc/Ubuntu_deps.txt

 Then, replace pycrysfml/hklgen/sxtal_model.py with the sxtal_model.py file in this repository.
 This updates the model class to accept empty lists for the observed data, so you can create a model without giving it all of the initial data.
+Replace the prnio.cfl file in pycrysfml/hklgen/examples/sxtal/prnio.cfl with the prnio_optimized.cfl file.
+This file contains optimized atomic position values from fitting the data with FullProf.
+It will allow you to get better fits on the praseodymium nickolate crsytal model when only fitting a single parameter.

 ### Code